openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

 <!--If this checklist is updated please ensure `https://github.com/openjs-foundation/project-status/blob/HEAD/.github/ISSUE_TEMPLATE/02-project-sunsetting-checklist-template.md` is updated as well -->

+### Feature-Complete Projects

+#### Definition

+An OpenJS software project is Feature-Complete when the developers responsible for it are no longer providing feature development or enhancements and are solely providing security updates and bug fixes.
+The software doesn't disappear; it remains functional but is not under active development.

+#### Acceptance Criteria

+Projects may be granted Feature-Complete status through CPC consensus and with the approval of the maintainers of the project.

+In cases where the project maintainers aren't responding after having been repeatedly contacted through appropriate channels about the CPC's intent to move the project to Feature-Complete stage, the CPC may proceed with the stage change to either Feature-Complete, Sunsetting, or Archived without approval from the maintainers.

 ### Sunsetting Projects

-Projects that are being sunset fall into two statuses: Complete and Archived.

-#### Complete

-##### Definition
+#### Definition

-An OpenJS software project is Complete, when the developers responsible for it are no longer providing feature development or enhancements and are solely providing security updates and bug fixes.
-The software doesn't disappear; it remains functional but is not under active development.
+An OpenJS software project is Sunsetting when the developers responsible for it have announced a publicly communicated milestone/date indicating when all maintenance activity will cease.
+During this period, the project continues to provide security updates and bug fixes until the announced end-of-life date.

-If a Complete project plans to cease security updates and bug fixes it should have a publicly communicated milestone/date, indicating when all activity on the project will cease.
+#### Acceptance Criteria

+Projects move to Sunsetting status when maintainers of a project announce an end-of-life date.
 Once this date is reached, the project should follow the steps outlined in the Archived project checklist.

-##### Acceptance Criteria

-Projects may be granted Complete status through CPC consensus and with the approval of the maintainers of the project.

-In cases where the project maintainers aren't responding after having been repeatedly contacted through appropriate channels about the CPC's intent to move the project to Complete stage, the CPC may proceed with the stage change to either Complete or Archived without approval from the maintainers.
+In cases where the project maintainers aren't responding after having been repeatedly contacted through appropriate channels about the CPC's intent to move the project to Sunsetting stage, the CPC may proceed with the stage change to either Sunsetting or Archived without approval from the maintainers.

+### Archived Projects

-#### Archived
+#### Definition

 When an OpenJS project is Archived, it is typically moved to a storage state where the code and resources remain accessible but are no longer actively developed or maintained.
 Archiving is often done to projects that are obsolete, have been superseded by newer projects, or are no longer viable to maintain.